Dental Hygiene diploma

 Additional major costs (approximate only subject to change):

-5. Examination/Professional fees $525 (National Dental Hygiene Certification Board Exam
+5. Examination/Professional fees $600 (National Dental Hygiene Certification Board Examination

-Upon completion of the UFV Dental Hygiene diploma program, and prior to practicing as a registered dental hygienist, graduates will need to register with the College of Dental Hygienists of B.C.
-(Check the CDHBC website at www.cdhbc.com for more information)
+Upon completion of the UFV Dental Hygiene diploma program, and prior to practicing as a registered dental hygienist, graduates must register with the College of Dental Hygienists of B.C.
+(Check the CDHBC website at www.cdhbc.com for more information.)

 UFV has a comprehensive financial assistance program including scholarships,